COPPA compliance, CARU compliance, and contextual ads

 - What the audience breakdown is between adult traffic and child traffic

-Considering the age gate implementation in your app code correctly follows the COPPA age group definition of children (users under age 13) and adults (users age 13 and above), all unspecified traffic is composed of users who do not consent in sharing their age or age group in your app.
-In this case, unspecified traffic is treated as child traffic to be compliant with COPPA restrictions.
+Considering the age gate implementation in your app code correctly follows the age-restricted group definition of children (as defined by applicable child data laws) and adults, all unspecified traffic is composed of users who do not consent in sharing their age or age group in your app.
+In this case, unspecified traffic is treated as child traffic to be compliant with child data law restrictions.
 As a result, the sum of child traffic and unspecified traffic makes up the total of users who will be served contextual ads.

 Nonbehavioral metadata API implementation